438 Tactical Helicopter Squadron: Atlantic Coast defence

-The RCAF was facing a serious shortage of frontline fighters, having sent its earlier Hawker Hurricanes off to the UK with No. 1 (F) Squadron, it was having a hard time procuring additional fighters to meet its needs.
+The RCAF was facing a serious shortage of frontline fighters, having sent its Hawker Hurricanes off to the UK with No. 1 (F) Squadron, it was having a hard time procuring additional fighters to meet its needs.
 For these reasons, 50 Canadian built Sea Hurricanes destined for the British Royal Navy were retained in Canada.
 All were placed on strength of 118 Sqn in November 1941.

 These brand new fighters were test flown by 118 squadron pilots upon arrival or reassembly.
 Many were put in temporary storage, the few others still leaving with the RAF were also test flown by 118 pilots prior to fitting to catapult equipped merchant vessels.
 118 Sqn formed a “Hurricane Flight” and more than a dozen were regularly flown by squadron personnel.
-118 was thus operating a full complement of Kittyhawks, Sea Hurricanes, and a few Harvards, and was still flying its Gobblins well into January 1942.
-These catapult spool and arrestor hook equipped Sea Hurricanes were painted in British Fleet Air Arm paint scheme of dark greys with ROYAL NAVY painted on the fuselage, looking oddly out of place on an RCAF ramp.
+118 was operating a full complement of Kittyhawks, Sea Hurricanes, and a few Harvards, and was still flying its Goblins well into January 1942.
+These catapult spool and arrestor hook equipped Sea Hurricanes were painted in the British Fleet Air Arm paint scheme of dark greys with 'Royal Navy' painted on the fuselage, looking oddly out of place on an RCAF ramp.

 On 27 April 1942, the Sea Hurricanes, many of which with their naval modifications now removed, along with many 118 Sqn personnel from the “Hurricane Flight” formed the nucleus of the newly formed 126 (F) Sqn also at Dartmouth.
 This new unit would be temporarily under the command of Flight Lieutenant Arthur Yuile who had previously been in charge of the flight.

-A noteworthy event took place on January 16, 1942, when two 118 Squadron Kittyhawks spotted and attacked a surfaced German U-boat approximately 10 miles off the coast between Halifax and Sydney.
+On January 16, 1942, when two 118 Squadron Kittyhawks spotted and attacked a surfaced German U-boat approximately 10 miles off the coast between Halifax and Sydney.
 Flying Officer W.P.
-Roberts in Kittyhawk AK851 was able to fire six bursts and obtain a number of hits around the conning tower before the submersible dove underwater and disappeared from sight.
+Roberts in Kittyhawk AK851 was able to fire six bursts and obtain a number of hits around the conning tower before the submarine dove underwater and disappeared from sight.

 The squadron code displayed on all unit aircraft was "RE" from January 1941 to May 1942 when it changed to "VW".